pharmpy/pharmpy/docs/modeling.rst

    model = Model(path / "pheno.mod")

-Covariate effects may also be applied to a model.
+Covariate effects may be applied to a model.

 .. jupyter-execute::
    :hide-output: